-• Recreation Easements:
+Private Recreation Easements:

 TVA would allocate property currently under private recreation easements as Zone 7 (Shoreline Access).
 This would affect approximately 9.6 acres.

-Currently, many private recreation easements are located on other zone allocations.
-TVA properties eligible for private recreation easements allocated for Zone 7 (Residential Development) in the 2000 Tellico RLMP but not currently encumbered by a private recreation easement would be reallocated to Zone 3 (Sensitive Resource Management) or Zone 4 (Natural Resource Conservation).
+- Currently, many private recreation easements are located on other zone allocations. - TVA properties eligible for private recreation easements4 allocated for Zone 7 (Residential Development) in the 2000 Tellico RLMP but not currently encumbered by a private recreation easement would be reallocated to Zone 3 (Sensitive Resource Management) or Zone 4 (Natural Resource Conservation).
 This would affect approximately 100.7 acres.
 Note that this is not a change in how TVA processes applications in these locations, rather a better representation of the current situation.
-When recreation easements are approved, proposed allocation changes (to Zone 7 Shoreline Access) are processed in tandem with the easement application.
+Upon execution of an approved recreation easement, the parcel allocation in the RLMP would be updated to reflect the change to Zone 7 (Shoreline Access).

-• Recreation Requests:
+Recreation Requests: